hexsprite/c3-connect-groups/PRD.md

 - **Map View**: Browse connect groups on a map that are near me
   - Fetch user location using Geolocation API
   - Fetch nearby groups using Google Maps API
+  - **Dynamic Map Filtering**: As users pan and zoom the map, automatically filter the groups list to show only groups visible in the current map bounds
+    - Real-time synchronization between map view and results list
+    - Smooth UX with no manual refresh required
+    - Maintains other active filters (search, day, time, type) while applying map bounds filter
+  - **Map Interaction Behavior**:
+    - Click on any group marker to view details in an info window
+    - Only one info window open at a time - clicking a new marker closes any previously opened info window
+    - Info windows display group name, description, meeting details, and link to Planning Center
+    - Map does not automatically center/pan when clicking on markers - maintains current view position
+    - **Info Window Dismissal**:
+      - Click outside the info window to close it
+      - Press Escape key to close the currently open info window
+      - Click the X button to close the info window

 - The Preview Card for a group should include:
   - Group photos/media